Tracy Jordan: Character traits

 Jordan is a self-centered prima donna.
 Jordan is treated for a mental health disorder by Dr. Leo Spaceman, a doctor of questionable integrity and qualification, who describes Tracy's problems as "erratic tendencies and delusions brought on by excessive notoriety and certainly not helped by my (Spaceman's) highly experimental treatments."
 He is unable to perform a scene the same way twice ("Future Husband"), making his employ as an actor difficult.
 Jordan is also a conspiracy theorist who believes, for instance, in shadow organizations and vampires.

 Despite all this, the character is supposed to be generally well-meaning and more intelligent than he appears.
 He periodically surprises his coworkers with his knowledge of proper grammar (for example, telling Toofer in "The Aftermath" that "Superman does good, you're doing well") and advanced vocabulary, though these vignettes are often played for comedy.
 He is able to remember details of American history and is able to answer trivia questions correctly.
 He also has a sensitivity to the mistreatment of African Americans.
 Tracy has an interest in American Revolutionary history, which he studied after learning of his relation to Thomas Jefferson, attempting to produce and star in a Jefferson biopic.
 In "Corporate Crush", while struggling to secure funding for his film, he tells Liz "You're my Alexander Hamilton!"
-In "Winter Madness" he argues with several Freedom Trail historical reenactors in Boston for misrepresenting the racism of the Founding Fathers and the date of Crispus Attucks' death.
+In "Winter Madness" he argues with several Freedom Trail historical reenactors in Boston for misrepresenting the racism of the Founding Fathers and the date of Crispus Attucks's death.

 Jordan often implies that his clownish behavior is mostly an act, which he maintains because his childish persona is responsible for his success as an entertainer.
 This seems to be supported by Jordan's occasional moments of maturity, such as when he behaves professionally for an entire week in "The Natural Order" to prove to Liz Lemon that he is capable of acting like an adult.
 However, he soon reverts to his old personality, admitting he is more comfortable being immature.